Watch Parlour LAB 18, a moving session on the relationships between landscape and health, wellbeing and identity with Jacky Bowring and Francis Nona.

 What are the relationships between landscapes and wellbeing?
 How do aesthetics and emotion impact the cultural and environmental management of places and landscapes?
 If we heal landscapes, can we, by extension, heal people?
 What of the impact of climate change and disasters in relation to identity and belonging?

-Join us for an insightful conversation about the landscape, healing and identity with two exceptional researchers in the field, in a conversation convened by Kali Marnane and Rebecca McLaughlan.
+Watch this insightful conversation about the landscape, healing and identity with two exceptional researchers in the field, in a conversation convened by Kali Marnane and Rebecca McLaughlan.